jayprajapati009/ros1_bridge_tutorial/README.md

 [3] <https://www.theconstructsim.com/how-to-communicate-between-ros1-ros2-with-ros1_bridge/>

->This tutorial should help you get started with using the ros1_bridge package to enable communication between ROS 1 (Noetic) and ROS 2 (Humble) nodes.
-You can extend this knowledge to adapt more complex ROS 1 nodes to ROS 2 or vice versa as needed for your projects.
+This tutorial should help you get started with using the ros1_bridge package to enable communication between ROS1 (Noetic) and ROS2 (Humble) nodes.
+You can extend this knowledge to adapt more complex ROS1 nodes to ROS2 or vice versa as needed for your projects.
+(time to open links in a new tab)